ric2b/Vivaldi-browser/chromium/services/device/generic_sensor/README.md

 Sensors are implemented by reading values from the IIO subsystem.
 The values in the "Linux" column of the table above are the prefix of the sysfs files Chrome searches for to provide data for a SensorType.
-The RELATIVE_ORIENTATION_EULER_ANGLES sensor type is provided by interpreting the value that can be read from the ACCELEROMETER.
+The ABSOLUTE_ORIENTATION_EULER_ANGLES sensor type is provided by interpreting the value that can be read from the ACCELEROMETER and MAGNETOMETER.
+The ABSOLUTE_ORIENTATION_QUATERNION sensor type is provided by interpreting the value that can be read from the ABSOLUTE_ORIENTATION_EULER_ANGLES.
+The RELATIVE_ORIENTATION_EULER_ANGLES sensor type is provided by interpreting the value that can be read from the ACCELEROMETER and GYROSCOPE, or ACCELEROMETER.
 The RELATIVE_ORIENTATION_QUATERNION sensor type is provided by interpreting the value that can be read from the RELATIVE_ORIENTATION_EULER_ANGLES.
 LINEAR_ACCELEROMETER sensor type is provided by implementing a low-pass-filter over the values returned by the ACCELEROMETER in order to remove the